-Finding regular child care doesn’t just have to be about vetting daycares.
-Some parents, in fact, may want to consider nanny vs. daycare — or the benefits of an au pair vs. a nanny.
-In many cases, it may simply come down to au pair cost vs. nanny cost.
-After all, a nanny or an au pair may be a better match for a specific family situation (or budget).
+Finding regular child care can be overwhelming, and the process will differ depending on each family’s unique needs.
+While many people look immediately to daycares, a nanny or an au pair may be a better match for a specific family situation (or budget).
 Each has its benefits and drawbacks, but it’s an unfortunate reality that the biggest limit to choice will be the price.
 In many cases, it may simply come down to the cost of an au pair cost vs. a nanny or daycare.
-Because one thing is certain: the cost of child care — be it day care, an au pair, or a nanny, is considerable.
+Because one thing is certain: the cost of child care — be it daycare, an au pair, or a nanny, is considerable.

 “Child-care costs are often the second largest family expense,” says Elizabeth Malson, president of the Amslee Institute, a licensed online technical school with a childcare curriculum specifically designed for childcare professionals.
 “The salary you can afford to pay is one of the most important elements of finding great help.”

-This is often the first thought for most parents.
-It includes both private-residence family child care and more commercial (and more regulated) daycare centers.
+The first option many parents consider is daycare.
+This includes both private-residence family child care and more commercial (and therefor regulated) daycare centers.

-Daycare centers have a larger staff and more children than in-home providers like nannies or au pairs.
+Daycare centers have a larger staff and more children than in-home providers, nannies or au pairs.
 One benefit of daycare is that i gives children more opportunities to socialize, which helps them develop emotional intelligence and language skills.
 In the best case, some daycares provide pre-pre school learning.
 This varies from center to center, so parents will need to do some comparison shopping.
 But many state regulations require child-care centers to have a certain number of early childhood education (ECE) units.
 On the downside, daycares are also little cesspools of bacteria that will get your kid, then you, then your spouse, sick at least 30 times a year.
 (But there is some evidence that while kids who attend daycares get sick more often for the duration of daycare, they get sick less often later in their childhood, up until age 13.)